marcodiiga/gp2univpm/README.md

 # GPGPU@Univpm
-Code samples for the GPGPU seminar held by Alesiani Marco at Univpm (Polytechnic University of Ancona)
+Code samples and slides for the GPGPU seminar held by Alesiani Marco at Univpm (Polytechnic University of Ancona - www.univpm.it)